-A Blockchain is a kind of ledger that’s pretty hard (if not impossible) to fool.
-In the world of cryptocurrencies, a blockchain works by checking if a client has control over enough assets to cover any given transaction before it can be sent.
-The system makes it impossible to “go into debt” by running a negative balance.
-New assets are created by mining rigs that lend processing power to any particular Blockchain’s network and relayed only by valid nodes on that network.
+A blockchain is a kind of ledger that’s pretty hard (if not impossible) to fool.
+In the world of cryptocurrencies, a blockchain works by checking if a client has control over enough assets to cover any given transaction before the transaction can be sent.
+It’s not possible to “go into debt” by running a negative balance on your account.
+New assets are created by mining rigs which lend processing power to any particular blockchain network and relayed only by valid nodes on that network.

-The same principle could be applied to the supply chain.
-Provenance is currently working on blockchain-based solution which may make supply chains more transparent.
+In fact, Provenance is currently working on blockchain-based solution which may make supply chains far more transparent.
 CEO Jessi Baker recently told Coindesk:

-“What we see is really exciting with the Blockchain in that there is finally a method of perhaps gathering this data from far-flung areas where products are being produced and having that connected to an open ledger that isn’t governed by anyone.
+“What we see is really exciting with the blockchain in that there is finally a method of perhaps gathering this data from far-flung areas where products are being produced and having that connected to an open ledger that isn’t governed by anyone.
 So, it can be committed there and also help people who are already gathering that information to do so in a more interoperable way from the get-go, such as certificates, for example.”